petermsiegel/F-string-APL/README.md

 </div></details>

-Let's explore an example wheregetting the best performance for a heavily used **∆F** string is important.
+Let's explore an example where getting the best performance for a heavily used **∆F** string is important.

 First, let's grab `cmpx`, so we can compare the performance…